-An acupuncture practitioner will use sterilized equipment that has been sterilized according to standards of the Centers for Disease Control and Prevention (CDC).
+An acupuncture practitioner shall only use sterilized, single-use, disposable needles and equipment that has been sterilized according to standards of the Centers for Disease Control and Prevention (CDC).

 An acupuncturist shall comply with all applicable state and municipal requirements regarding public health.